SUNRUSE/SprigganTS/README.md

     // Animations will not continue, and events will not be triggered. groupOrSprite.Delete()

+    // Gets the (possibly non-integer) number of emulated pixels the scene graph object is right of its parent's origin. groupOrSprite.X()

+    // Gets the (possibly non-integer) number of emulated pixels the scene graph object is right of otherGroupOrSprite's origin.
+    groupOrSprite.X(otherGroupOrSprite)

+    // Gets the (possibly non-integer) number of emulated pixels the scene graph object is below its parent's origin. groupOrSprite.Y()

+    // Gets the (possibly non-integer) number of emulated pixels the scene graph object is below otherGroupOrSprite's origin.
+    groupOrSprite.Y(otherGroupOrSprite)

 #### Events

 The following classes exist to help organize events in your game logic.